 It may not surprise you when I say that one of the best things to do in Izamal is to walk around the yellow streets and take lots of pictures.
 Many houses are decorated with flowers and plants, which makes for great pictures.
 Don’t forget to visit the Parque de los Remedios to have a look at the little church Capilla de los Remedios.
 I also couldn’t stop taking pictures of the little yellow chapel San Idelfonso, located at the outskirts of the town.
 Both churches are super cute and photogenic!

-You can also choose to take a ride in a carriage.
-It is a bit touristy but believe me, in Izamal it can be quite a nice little trip.
+You can take a ride in a carriage.
+It is a bit touristy but believe me, in Izamal it can be quite a nice trip.

-Visit the famous Convento de San Antonio de Padua
+Visit the yellow Convento de San Antonio de Padua

 In Mayan times, the temples in Izamal were used to honor gods such as Itzamna and sun god Kinich-Kakmo.
 Three of the twelve temples have been partially restored and some of them can be visited today.
-I am fascinated by the history of the Mayans and other pre-columbian cultures.
-Walking through a city where you suddenly see remnants of Mayan temples still dazzles me.
-Pyramids to visit in Izamal include Itzamatul, el Conejo, Chaltún Há and Kinich-Kakmóen, the archaeological zone of Izamal.
+I am fascinated by the history of the Mayans and other pre-Columbian cultures.
+Walking through a city where you suddenly see remnants of Mayan temples still impresses me.
+Pyramids to visit in Izamal include Itzamatul, el Conejo, Chaltún Há and Kinich-Kakmóen.
 Kinich-Kakmo was the temple of the sun god, with a base of 8000 square meters and 34 meters high.
 You can climb the pyramid for a view of the city.
 All pyramids are free to visit.

 Shop regional products

-Note: Coqui Coqui in Izamal is only open when guests are staying, so if you find it closed, you may have to try again the next day.v
+Note: Coqui Coqui in Izamal is only open when guests are staying, so if you find it closed, you may have to try again the next day.

 Best things to do around Izamal Mexico